Send an SQL query to MySQL without fetching and buffering the result rows

 Data inside the query should be properly escaped.

-was called with no arguments.
-If no connection is found
+mysql_connecthad been called with no arguments.
+If no connection is found or established, an

 For SELECT, SHOW, DESCRIBE or EXPLAIN statements,